 This workshop proposes the poetic, narrative and heuristic sound of a place.
-Method : a poetic investigation and sound survey of the Bouchayer-Viallet site ; an inventory of discrete landscape elements (sounds, voices, glyphs), serendipitous conversations, memory stripping, writing, a fictional glossary, elaborating sound works (laptop, recorder).
+Method : a poetic investigation and sound survey of the Bouchayer-Viallet site, an inventory of discrete landscape elements (sounds, voices, glyphs), serendipitous conversations, memory stripping, writing, a fictional glossary, and elaborating sound works (laptop, recorder).

 Guillonne Balaguer is a poet and a sound artist.
 Her works explore the links between writing, sound, voice and space.
 She creates poetic writing, sound experimentations and installations with verbal and non-verbal materials.
 She has collaborated for instance with the illustrator Miccam (Industries de Diptères, L’Arachnoïde ed., 2014), and the engraver Marc Granier (Jour, Montiels ed., 2016). https://soundcloud.com/guillonnebalaguer

 Inge Linder-Gaillard is the director of studies and research at École Nationale Supérieure d’Art et Design Grenoble-Valence (National Art School of Grenoble-Valence).
 She graduated with a PhD in Art History at the Institut Courtauld (London University).
 She was previously the head of the exhibitions of the Magasin art center (Grenoble, France).
 She also taught “international history of performance” at Pierre Mendès-France University (Grenoble, France).